-Due to the COVID-19 Public Health Orders, members of the public are unable to attend Council meetings in person.
+Due to COVID-19 in the community, members of the public are unable to attend Council meetings in person at this time.

-Council meetings will be livestreamed and people wishing to participate during the public access session will have an opportunity to connect to Council’s webinar platform.
+Council meetings will be livestreamed.
+If you would like to participate in the public access session you can connect to Council’s webinar platform.

-Alternatively, Council encourages public access speeches be provided in advance in either in written or video format.
+Alternatively, we encourage you to provide public access speeches in advance, either in written or video format.

 Contact us on 02 6626 7051 or email firstname.lastname@example.org with any questions.